Learn about justice court and how to file a lawsuit in justice court.

 No. You are not allowed to serve the paperwork yourself.
 You may hire a private process server, pay for the constable, sheriff, or clerk of the court to serve the paperwork, but fees may vary.

-EvictionExplanation of eviction, including what it is and what steps you may want to take if you are facing eviction.
+How eviction works and what to do if you are facing eviction.